gbmhunter/blog/content/programming/signal-processing/digital-filters/_index.md

 The constant `\( \alpha \)` determines how aggressive the filter is.
 It can vary between 0 and 1 (inclusive).
 As `\( \alpha \to 0 \)`, the filter gets more and more aggressive, until at `\( \alpha = 0 \)`, where the input has no effect on the output (if the filter started like this, then the output would stay at 0).
 As `\( \alpha \to 1 \)`, the filter lets more of the raw input through at less filtered data, until at `\( \alpha = 1 \)`, where the filter is not "filtering" at all (pass-through from input to output).

+### A Comparison Of The Popular Windows

+All the windows shown below are centered windows (and not left-aligned).
+The window sample weights are normalized to 1.

+{{% figure src="window-comparison-shapes.png" width="600px" caption="A comparison of the popular window shapes for moving average filters." %}}

+And a comparison of the frequency responses of these windows is shown below:

+{{% figure src="window-comparison-shapes.png" width="600px" caption="The frequency responses of the popular window shapes shown above, normalized w.r.t to the sampling frequency fs." %}}

 ### External Resources

 [https://stratifylabs.co/embedded%20design%20tips/2013/10/04/Tips-An-Easy-to-Use-Digital-Filter/](https://stratifylabs.co/embedded%20design%20tips/2013/10/04/Tips-An-Easy-to-Use-Digital-Filter/) is a great page explaining the exponential moving average filter.